fatimahammouri/doggyApp/README.md

-# Doggy App
+# DOGGY App

-Doggy app is a single page application that was built using React to show random dog pictures to users using the [Dog API](https://dog.ceo/dog-api/).
+DOGGY app is a single page application that was built using React to show random dog pictures to users from the [Dog API](https://dog.ceo/dog-api/).